nothardy/nothardy/README.md

 # About Me

-Software Engineer with background in Electronics Engineering.
-I have experience working with a wide range of technologies including Javascript, TypeScript, React.js, Node.js, Python, HTML, CSS, and SQL.
-Being fluent in English, I had the opportunity to work side by side with people from all over the world in various industries.
+Software Engineer with a background in Electronics Engineering. +5 years delivering solutions using Typescript, Node.js, Python, React.js, SQL and AWS for US and global industries.

 ### More Info